Rector Elisha Cole

 Island, who in 1668 was a magistrate when that country was under the

-jurisdiction of Connecticut: and also when in 1682 it came under the final
+jurisdiction of Connecticut: and also when in 1682 it

-control of the magistrates of Rhode Island, he was confirmed in his authority
+came under the final control of the magistrates of Rhode Island, he was

-to administer justice to its inhabitants.
+confirmed in his authority to administer justice to its inhabitants.
+John Cole married a daughter of the

-and died in 1706, leaving a son Elisha to succeed him, who became a
+distinguished Mrs. Anne Hutchinson, and died in 1706, leaving a son Elisha to

-family, including several talented sons, among whom John became most
+son Elisha left a large family, including several talented sons, among whom

-where his talents and address soon acquired him an extensive practice.
-He was elected associate judge of the supreme
+Providence, where his talents and address soon acquired him an extensive

-justice.
-He sternly opposed the stamp
+to chief justice.
+He sternly opposed the

-opposition.
-The next year he was elected
+his opposition.
+The next year he was

-which office he held through life.
-He
+court, which office he held through life.

-was an able and faithful advocate, and a tower of strength for the
+He was an able and faithful advocate, and a tower of strength for the

 revolutionary cause.
 His brother Edward